 You might also exercise some patience on how long everything takes to load, how weirdly sized a lot of things are, and how everyone on a popular sim is of a different scale. 😀 Everyone plays a different scale here.
 (Drives me mental, personally, but… Patience, patience…)

 You are welcome on ZEN METAL Hub as a newbie.
-(You may already be there, who knows.)
+(You may already be there reading this, who knows.)

 Read the profile before IMing ANYONE.